 The rules governing the export of live animals overseas reflect the high expectations New Zealanders have around animal welfare.
-Under the Animal Welfare (Export of Livestock for Slaughter) Regulations 2016, no live animals may be exported for slaughter without the prior approval of the Director-General of the Ministry for Primary Industries (MPI).
+The Animal Welfare Act 1999 was amended in 2022 to state that after 30 April 2023 no livestock may be exported from New Zealand by sea.
+Under the Animal Welfare (Export of Livestock for Slaughter) Regulations 2016, no live animals may be exported for slaughter by air without the prior approval of the Director-General of the Ministry for Primary Industries (MPI).

 MPI's role is to ensure the welfare of the animals on their journey.
 We take a number of steps before departure and during the journey to ensure the animals' welfare.